Frequently Asked Questions

 Keep your teacher healthy - wear a mask!

-Tri-County Health Department has mandated mask wearing because research and science show that wearing a mask is critical to slowing the spread of the virus, especially in indoor spaces.
+We will require masks for all students and staff regardless of state mandates.
+Research and science show that wearing a mask is critical to slowing the spread of the virus, especially in indoor spaces.
 We will work with individual students to address any difficulties or medical issues with adhering to the following expectations.

 Will students be provided with masks?